Zadrott/Reminder/README.md

 ## Introduction
 Generic reminder app

-This project is mainly intended for practicing some stuff I encountered during my technology watch and may also serve as a basis /  MVP for futur projects
+This project is mainly intended for practicing some stuff I encountered during my technology watch and may also serve as a basis /  MVP for future projects.

 ## Examples of tech I want to try or practice within this project
 - Angular